Ex-Citigroup banker's fraud case goes to the jury

 The transaction caused more than $700 million in investor losses, the SEC said.

-In closing arguments, SEC lawyer Jeffrey Infelise told the eight jurors that Stoker’s conduct was more than a risky high-stakes bet as the defense has argued.
+In closing arguments, SEC lawyer Jeffrey Infelise told the jury that Stoker’s conduct was more than a risky high-stakes bet as the defense has argued.

 “Citigroup stacked the deck and Brian Stoker dealt the cards,” Infelise said.
 “Even if you don’t believe it was intentional, it had to be negligent.”